swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ### Generalized Existentials

-This proposal is a minor change that takes Swift a step closure to the end-goal of generalizing Existentials.
-As a result, describing some concepts and terms (such as 'Existential') entails `Extistential`-related terminology, which is borrowed from [a recent post by the Core Team](https://forums.swift.org/t/improving-the-ui-of-generics/22814).
+This proposal is an incremental change that takes Swift a step closure to the end-goal of generalizing Existentials.
+As a result, describing some concepts and terms (such as 'Existential') entails the use `Extistential`-related terminology, which is borrowed from [a recent post by the Core Team](https://forums.swift.org/t/improving-the-ui-of-generics/22814).

 #### Differentiation from Protocols